Ecommerce integration types

-Apps can integrate with the Ecommerce services in different ways, depending on the needs of the application and merchants who use it.
+Clover offers different types of ecommerce integrations to cater to various business needs.
+Your apps can integrate with Clover Ecommerce services in different ways, depending on the needs of the app and merchants who use it.

 PCI burden on developers & merchants:** LOW